qsideinstitute/federal-criminal-sentencing/master.md

     ## Coefficients:
     ## (Intercept)        xvals
     ##         0.5          1.5

+Notice that the line above goes right through our two data points.

+We know that two points alone uniquely define a line, but what do we think will happen if we have to find a line that describes the goes through three data points?
+Let’s add the point (2,3) to our exisiting set and see what happens when try to draw a line through these three points.
+Below, we will use R to plot three graphs of our points, each attempting to find a line that goes through all three data points.

 ``` r
 threepoints = rbind(twopoints, data.frame(xvals = 2, yvals = 3, label='C'))